What one thing could you start doing, that would make a difference to your team?

 As Nancy Kline has said, “the mind works best in the presence of a question”.
 Responding to a question can help us gain insights and learn.
 And from learning can come our growth and development.

-If you can create an easeful environment for a performance conversation, it’s more likely to have a successful outcome.
+If you can create an easeful environment for a performance conversation, it will improve your chances of a successful outcome.

 If you’d like to learn more about developing these skills for you and your team, get in touch.